kuzudb/kuzu-docs/blog/2024-01-llms-graphs-overview/index.md

 import TwoSQLGenerationApproaches from './two-sql-generation-approaches.png';

-# LLMs and Graphs Part 1: RAG Using Structured Data
+# RAG Using Structured Data: Overview, Role of Graphs, and Important Questions

 During the holiday season, I did some reading on
 LLMs and specifically on the techniques that use LLMs together with graph databases and knowledge graphs.